thepradip/sous-chef-bot/README.md

 ## Next Steps.

 Congratulations!
 Now that you've built the bot let's see what else you can do.
 If you have an iPhone you can use Apple Shortcuts to create a [one-click workflow on your phone's home screen](https://dev.to/vealkind/integrating-twilio-bots-into-mobile-workflows-with-apple-shortcuts-1d3a) to launch your bot and automatically create a new note with the shopping ingredients.

+I hope you enjoyed building your own recipe screen list builder and learned something along the way!